 Applications for funding must be completed and signed with all required attachments.
 HRSDC/Service Canada accepts Career Focus applications throughout the year.
-It is recommended that you submit your application at least 4 months prior to the projected start date.
+It is recommended that you submit your application well ahead of the projected start date.

 If you require information or clarification that is not provided in the Applicant Guide, please contact 1-800-935-5555 (TTY: 1-800-926-9105).

 For every section in the Application for Funding, the guide shows the type of detail Career Focus requires for your organization to complete application.

 The Government of Canada is under no obligation to approve any of application for funding.
 In the event that your application is approved your project may be randomly selected for review and/or audit.

 Employers and organizations may submit their completed applications in-person or by mail.
 Please consult the listing below to find out where to submit an application in your area.